 With many brands, it is often unclear whether the enzyme used to make the parmesan cheese is from animals or from plants.
 This can be a cause of concern for those who follow a vegetarian diet.
 365 Everyday Life’s parmesan cheese is certified vegetarian, thereby leaving no room for doubt.
 Plus, it has relatively lower sodium (60 mg per 5g of cheese, as opposed to 75 mg of Sodium in most other brands), making it a healthier option.

-The cheese is finely-grated, and sets up well in sauces.
-However, there have been cases where the customers were disappointed to find moulds inside the cheese container.
+The cheese is finely-grated and sets up well in sauces.
+However, there have been cases where the customers were disappointed to find molds inside the cheese container.
 There is no mention of any preservatives in the ingredient list, and thus it would be best if consumed within a short span of time.

 This powdery cheese has a strong pungent aroma and sharp taste and melts extremely well on pizza, pasta, and meatballs.

 - Ingredients include pasteurized cow’s milk, culture, salt, and enzymes, corn starch and cellulose, potassium sorbate

 - Melts well